Location: Mendocino National Forest. 25 miles NE of Ukiah, Ca, USA 7 miles NE of Lake Pillsbury.

 - Soda Creek store has basic groceries, ice, vehicle gas, phone.

-General: Launch is on USFS land (Mendocino National Forest), LZ is private PG&E land.
-Sonoma Wings chapter #88 keeps in touch with the Rangers on an irregular basis.
+General: Launch is on USFS land (Mendocino National Forest), the lakeside LZ is PG&E land.
+Sonoma Wings chapter #33 keeps in touch with the Rangers on an irregular basis.
 Radio: 2M simplex – 147.495

 Hull is a great place to fly in the summer.
 It is soarable almost every day.
 The lake is very nice for swimming, but the wind may get strong in the afternoon in the LZ.
-This is a very good vacation destination, although crowded on Memorial Day and the 4th of July.
+Lake Pilsbury can get crowded on Memorial and the 4th of July weekends.

 Emergency: Willits Repeater – 145.130, offset -600kHz, CTCSS tone 103.5.
 Key 911 to access emergency services.
 End call with your call sign and # key.
 Soda Creek Store – 707-743-2148